Tommy Pham Preview, Player Props: Diamondbacks vs. White Sox

-On Wednesday, Tommy Pham (hitting .184 in his past 10 games) and the Arizona Diamondbacks face the Chicago White Sox, whose starting pitcher will be Touki Toussaint.
-First pitch is at 2:10 PM ET.
+Tommy Pham -- with a slugging percentage of .256 in his past 10 games (including no home runs) -- will be in action for the Arizona Diamondbacks against the Chicago White Sox, with Touki Toussaint on the hill, on September 28 at 2:10 PM ET.

-In his previous game he had a hitless showing (0-for-3 with two RBI) against the White Sox.
+He had a one-hit showing in his most recent game (1-for-3) against the White Sox.

 Sportsbook Promo Codes